syncfusion-content/flutter-docs/Flutter/datagrid/getting-started.md

 [DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource-class.html) is used to obtain the row data for the `SfDataGrid`.
 So, create the DataSource from the DataGridSource and override the following APIs in it,

 * **`rows`** - Fetches the rows available for data population.
 Also, it is used to fetch the corresponding data object to process the selection.
-This contains the collection of `DataGridRow` where each row contains the collection of `DataGridCell`.
-Each cell should have the cell value in the `value` property. `value` is used to perform the sorting for columns.
+This contains the collection of the `DataGridRow` where each row contains the collection of the `DataGridCell`.
+Each cell should have the cell value in the `value` property.
+The `value` is used to perform the sorting for columns.

 * **`buildRow`** - Fetches the widget for each cell with `DataGridRowAdapter`.